ReScience/ReScience-submission/article/Larisch-2018.md

 Conclusion, at the very minimum, should indicate very clearly if you were able to replicate original results.
-If it was not possible but you found the reason why (error in the original results), you should exlain it.
+If it was not possible but you found the reason why (error in the original results), you should explain it.

 Heading 1                          Heading 2